gifale95/BERG/source/tutorials/Adding_New_Models_to_Nest.rst

 Adding Models to NEST
 =======================

 This guide walks you through the process of adding new models to the Neural Encoding Simulation Toolkit (NEST).
+You can also execute this `tutorial on Google Colab <https://colab.research.google.com/drive/1nBxEiJATzJdWwfzRPmyai2G76HkeBhAU>`_.

 Overview
 =========